svsticky/constipated-koala/INSTALLING.md

 ## Running Koala

-You can run Koala itself by running this command:
+You can run Koala itself by running this command (again, in the Nix shell):

 ```console
 rails server